Creator54/AIM/README.md

 ## About

-This script helps in automating compress/decompress of system.new.dat files.
+This script helps in automating compress/decompress of system.new.dat/system.new.dat.br files.

 ## Requirements

+* brotli
+         ```
+   Arch: pacman -S brotli
+         ```
  * python
          ```
    Arch: pacman -S python